SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/api-reference/classes/DateTime/getMonth.md

 so.topic: reference
 ---

+# DateTime.getMonth()

 Returns the month part of the DateTime as an integer.